Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/auto-router/swap-and-add.md

 # Swap and Add Liquidity Atomically

 When adding liquidity to a Uniswap v3 pool, you must provide two assets in a particular ratio.
 In many cases, your contract or the user's wallet hold a different ratio of those two assets.
 In order to deposit 100% of your assets, you must first **swap** your assets to the optimal ratio and then **add liquidity**.
-However, the swap will shift the balance of the pool and thus change the optimal ratio!
+However, the swap may shift the balance of the pool and thus change the optimal ratio!

 This guide will teach you how to execute this swap-and-add operation in a single atomic transaction.
 First, you will use the Auto Router to fetch calldata to swap to the optimal ratio and add liquidity.
 Then you will submit the transaction to the on-chain router contract `SwapRouter02.sol`.